 Target Animal Safety Studies (TASS) are conducted to assess the safety of a veterinary product in the target species.
 Safety studies may also include dose escalation in the target species depending on the type of product being evaluated (drug vs. biologic).
 Often, target animal safety studies are performed by veterinary contract research organizations (CROs).
 Veterinary safety is also evaluated during larger field efficacy studies in client-owned animals with the disease of interest.

-Target Animal Efficacy Studies (TAES) – Target animal efficacy studies are performed in the target species with the disease or condition of interest.
+Target Animal Effectiveness Studies (TAES) – Target animal effectiveness studies are performed in the target species having the disease or condition of interest.
 These are normally conducted in client-owned animals under Good Clinical Practice (GCP) conditions.
-Target animal efficacy studies require authorization before starting, either by the FDA-CVM or USDA-CVB.
+Target animal effectiveness (efficacy) studies used to support registration require authorization and protocol concurrence with either by the FDA-CVM or USDA-CVB.

 Veterinary Study Sites